 90-minute sessions, $250 (including travel within a 10km radius of our clinic)

 Can be either 60 or 90 minutes depending on the activity/goal

-Content is highly personalized, and depends on your specific goals, interests and needs.
-Therapeutic Coaching is also available to people of all ages working through specific challenges in your home, school or workplace, helping adults with intellectual disabilities learn and practice life skills, working with adults on the Autism Spectrum facing social challenges, or for parents who want help setting up systems & plans to change the dynamic of their household for the better.
+Content is highly personalized, and depends on your specific goals, interests, and needs.
+Therapeutic Coaching is also available to people of all ages working through specific challenges in your home, school, or workplace, helping adults with intellectual disabilities learn and practice life skills, working with adults on the Autism Spectrum facing social challenges, or for parents who want help setting up systems & plans to change the dynamic of their household for the better.
 Generally, coaching content usually falls into one of three categories: executive function skills, social skills, or self-regulation.

 Executive Function Skills

-Executive Function Skills are the set of mental organization skills that allow you to make plan and execute plans effectively.
+Executive Function Skills are the set of mental organization skills that allow you to make plans and execute plans effectively.
 Hence, if you struggle with executive function, it can affect just about everything you do!
-(Check out this 2021 article on EF skills) An EF coaching session could tackle anything from rearranging your physical space to create smoother systems for your daily life, to learning how to use a calendar effectively and planning out your semester together.
+(Check out this 2021 article on EF skills) An EF coaching session could tackle anything from rearranging your physical space to create smoother systems for your daily life to learning how to use a calendar effectively and planning out your semester together.
 Sessions could include:

 - Establishing time awareness and time management systems in the home/school/work environment (visual, audio, alarms, digital)